 When we use the terms "Ooma," the "Company," "we," "us" or "our" in this report, we are referring to Ooma, Inc. and its consolidated subsidiaries unless the context requires otherwise.
-Ooma, Butterfleye, PureVoice and the Ooma logo are trademarks of Ooma, Inc. All other company and product names may be trademarks of the respective companies with which they are associated.
+Ooma, Ooma Premier, Ooma Telo, Ooma Office, Ooma Home, Ooma Smart Cam, Instant Second Line, PureVoice, Talkatone, Butterfleye, Butterfleye Logo, and the Ooma logo referred to or displayed herein are trademarks of Ooma, Inc. and its consolidated subsidiaries.
+All other company and product names referred to herein may be trademarks of the respective companies with which they are associated.